ADAM-Development/ADAM_Documentation/biogas_from_waste.md

 <h2>Background Information</h2>

-<p>In the Biogas From Waste example, cattle farms produce manure which is then processed by a technology site, which uses anaerobic digestion to produce biogas.
-The biogas is then purchased by customers or further processed by another technology site to produce electricity.</p>
+<p>In the Biogas From Waste example, cattle farms produce manure which is then processed by a technology site, which uses anaerobic digestion to produce biogas and digestate (a waste product).
+The biogas is then purchased by customers or further processed by another technology site to produce electricity, and the digestate is applied to a crop field.</p>

 <img src="Pictures\biogas_from_waste_ex\process_1.png">